Dealer

 Stainless steel

-• Durable, non-corrosive and easy to clean
+• Durable, rustproof, easy to clean

 • Even heat distribution